 How long can an Emergency Protection Order last?

 Initially an EPO can last for a maximum of 8 days.
-In exceptional circusmtances, the court can extend the duration of the order for a futher 7 days if there is reasonable cause to believe that the child could be at risk of significant harm if the order is not extended.
+In exceptional circumstances, the court can extend the duration of the order for a further 7 days if there is reasonable cause to believe that the child could be at risk of significant harm if the order is not extended.

 What is an exclusion requirement?

-An EPO can include an exclusion requirement which excludes a person who poses a risk to the child from living at the home.
+An EPO can include an exclusion requirement; this excludes a person, who poses a risk to the child, from the home.
 The person with whom the child is to live must agree to make sure that the named person does not come to the house.
-The court can attach a power of arrest to the exclusion requirement so that if breached the police can arrest the excluded person.
+The court can attach a power of arrest to the exclusion requirement so that if breached, the police can arrest the excluded person.
 Alternatively, the court can accept an undertaking from the relevant person that they will not go to the home.

 What are the duties of Children’s Services under an EPO?

 Where a child is subject to an EPO, Children’s Services must:

 - consult with the parents or those with Parental Responsibility as to their plans for the child;

 - provide a reasonable amount of contact to parents, to any person with whom the child was living with immediately before the order was made, and to those with Parental Responsibility (unless the court has ordered otherwise).

 - If Children’s Services are satisfied that the child is safe to be returned or removed from the place they are held, they can return the child or allow the child to be removed.